Powelliphanta fiordlandica

 Powelliphanta fiordlandica, one of the amber snails, is a species of large, carnivorous land snail, a terrestrial pulmonate gastropod mollusc in the family Rhytididae.

 Conservation status

 Powelliphanta fiordlandica is classified by the New Zealand Department of Conservation as being Nationally Vulnerable.

+Description

+The length of the shell attains 32mm, its height 16mm.

+Distribution

+This species is endemic to New Zealand and occurs on Resolution Island, South Island.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Nationally Vulnerable" with the qualifiers of "Biologically Sparse", "Conservation Dependent", "Data Poor: Size" and "Data Poor: Trend".